scando1993/thingsboard.github.io/docs/iot-gateway/modbus.md

 ---
 layout: docwithnav
 title: Modbus Extension Configuration
-description: Modbus protocol support for ThingsBoard IoT Gateway
+description: Modbus protocol support for Pacificsoft IoT Gateway

 ---

 * TOC
 {:toc}

-This guide will help you to get familiar with Modbus extension configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with Modbus extension configuration for Pacificsoft IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this extension.
 We will describe extension configuration file below.